acli/new_clock/doc/Night_watches.md

 but it’s superfluous to announce night watches of this later kind if we’re already sounding Westminster-style chimes.
 This is why this script follows the older, original system.
-(Also, it’s useful to know “it’s now sundown”, etc.)
+(Also, it’s useful to know “it’s now sundown” or “it’s already past the middle of the night”, etc.)

 This script uses chimes that follow the patterns described by [the Wikipedia article for Chinese night watches](https://zh.wikipedia.org/wiki/打更):